 Quickstart with a Python Notebook

-This tutorial explains how to use a containerized Python environment with the Luminary Cloud SDK pre-installed to access a pre-written sample notebook in your web browser.
+This tutorial explains how to use a Python virtual environment with the Luminary Cloud SDK to access a pre-written sample notebook in your web browser.

-This is the fastest way to starting writing and executing code to run simulations.
+This is the fastest way to get started writing and executing code to run simulations.
 It’s the best option if you’re looking to quickly get a feel for the Luminary Cloud Python SDK.

 Important